Why the US Government Needs a User Agreement

 Unlike data collected by the government that’s mandated, Facebook users voluntarily post their personal information on the FB platform, or voluntarily allow Google to know their location and are well aware that anyone—including any company—can see what is posted and how it could affect them for good or bad.

-There are multiple examples of wonderful stories of humanity and decency because of personal posts on Facebook: When a Welsh skydiver survived a 12,000 jump that ended resulted in him smashing into a parked van, FB strangers raised $50,000 to help pay his bills.
+There are multiple examples of wonderful stories of humanity and decency because of personal posts on Facebook: When a Welsh skydiver survived a 12,000 jump that resulted in him smashing into a parked van, FB strangers raised $50,000 to help pay his bills.
 When a Kentucky woman posted a selfie of her beaten face on FB calling for help (her husband had ripped out the phone from the wall), a friend saw it and called the police.
 The husband was arrested.
 There are hundreds, probably thousands of stories like this—suicides averted, longtime friends found, families reunited, even lost cats and dogs found.

 But there are also stories of college applicants rejected and jobs lost (I’ll bet some were government jobs) because the candidate had posted multiple photos of wild drinking parties or was smoking something you couldn’t buy at Walmart.